Safety at Sea | Online Sailing Course

 What would I do if the rudder broke?
 How would I cope if a shroud terminal cracked?
 Could I get the crew safely into the liferaft if the boat went down?
 Asking these questions in advance is a great way to make ready for the sea.
 We might not pre-fabricate replacements for everything that could break, but the exercise provides us the chance to have materials and tools ready to build a rudder, for example.
 We could have a plan in mind to substitute for a shroud and keep the rig standing.
 We would know what goes wrong with a wind vane, what to look for, and how to return it to use.

 Most mariners don't realize that we never even hear about the many crews aboard vessels that had their share of problems offshore.
 Situations were evaluated, repairs were completed, and they made landfall quietly and efficiently - this was done as a normal course of passage making.
 These able sailors had the skills, materials, and a plan to cope - having merely to carry out the work to get back on course.
-They understand that overcoming obstacles is a normal part of blue water sailing.
+They understand that overcoming obstacles is a normal part of blue-water sailing.

 Taking stock of our boats with thorough inspections and considering what can go wrong is an exercise that helps skippers respond to trouble on the water.
 Ready to Sail, my first book, was written to help mariners conduct thorough, systematic vessel inspections in their efforts to ensure seaworthiness and preparation.